-We have all heard stories about how lesbians really are.
-The sentence beings — You can’t be a lesbian, you are too … [fill in the blank].
-Let’s explore some of those stereotypes and assumptions, shall we?
+We’ve all heard tales of how real lesbians are.
+The beings of the phrase— You can’t be a lesbian, you are also… Complete the blank].
+Let’s investigate some of these hypotheses and stereotypes, do we?

-I am sure there are lesbians out there who also happen to dislike men; I have just never met them.
-I have met a few heterosexual women who, even though they don’t use the words I hate men, talk about men in a manner that certainly does not sound warm and friendly.
-Most of the lesbians I know enjoy men — as friends, co-workers and relatives.
-I have met women who feel the need for womyn only space — a place to get away from men.
-I do not think this qualifies them as official men-haters.
+I’m sure there are lesbians out there who hate males as well; I’ve never encountered them before.
+I met a couple of heterosexual women who, although they don’t use the words I hate men, talk about men in a way that doesn’t sound hot and friendly.
+I understand most lesbians appreciate men as friends, colleagues, and relatives.
+I encountered females who think that only space is needed for womyn— a place to get away from males.
+I don’t believe they’re called formal men-haters.

-Lesbians are quite happy being women.
-Quite different from a transgender individual who might desire to change their physical gender to match their emotional / psychological gender.
+Lesbians are pleased to be females.
+Quite different from a transgender individual who might want to match their emotional / psychological orientation to alter their physical gender.

-Using this fuzzy-logic; every woman just needs the right woman to come along to change her sexual orientation.
-When talking with my friends, few feel their orientation is really about sex.
-They express more of an enjoyment in the feel, touch and taste of a woman rather than a man.
-Most lesbians talk about emotional bonding and an almost spiritual connection.
-We all know this logic is slippery and silly, but it does persist.
+Using this fuzzy-logic; every female requires to come along with the correct person to alter her sexual orientation.
+When speaking to my colleagues, few really feel that their orientation is about sex.
+They convey more pleasure in a woman’s feeling, touch, and taste than a guy.
+Most lesbians speak about an almost spiritual connection and emotional bonding.
+This logic is slippery and stupid, we all know, but it persists.

-Women become lesbians because they cannot get a man.
+Women become lesbians because they are unable to get a guy.

-Personally, I have turned down a number of very serious proposals of marriage from men.
-Most of the lesbians I know experience a great deal of positive male attention.
-Lesbians who come out to themselves later in life generally leave husbands (and sadly their children – in bitter custody battles) behind.
-The statistics just do not support this fallacy.
+I have personally rejected a number of very severe men’s marriage proposals.
+Most of the lesbians I know have a lot of favorable male attention.
+Lesbians who later in life leave husbands (and unfortunately their kids-in bitter battles of custody) behind.
+This mistake is simply not supported by the statistics.

-Like the general population; most of the lesbians I know vary in personality.
-Some are strong, assertive women who are not going to fold simply to save a man’s ego, or fall for some flirtatious story.
-I suspect when men learn to deal with women as equals, this fallacy will disappear along with the current discrimination we all face.
+Like the general population; in character, most of the lesbians I know differ.
+Some are strong, assertive women who don’t just fold to save the ego of a man, or fall for a flirtatious tale.
+I suspect that this fallacy will vanish when males learn to treat females as equals, along with the present discrimination that we all face.

-These are the most common, and oftentimes viciously traded misconceptions used against and about lesbians today.
-They are hurtful— intended to be hurtful — and usually are based in personal fears.
-Many men are afraid or uncertain in dealing with women as equals.
-Giving up their ace in the hole to win their way through flirtation, when all else fails.
+These are the most prevalent misconceptions, and often viciously traded, used today against and about lesbians.
+They are hurtful— meaning hurtful — and are generally based on private fears.
+In coping with females as equals, many males are scared or unsure.
+Giving up their ace in the hole to win their way by flirting when everything else fails.

-There is a lot of baggage behind the words / labels of dyke and lesbian.
-This baggage causes many women to react out of fear of being labeled a lesbian— and all the more terrifying to be labeled a dyke— a word that takes on a certain amount of violence when used with a certain tone of voice.
+Behind the words / labels of dyke and lesbian there is a lot of baggage.
+This baggage leads many females to respond out of fear of being branded a lesbian— and all the more terrifying of being branded a dyke— a phrase that takes on a certain quantity of violence when used with a certain tone of voice.

-Perhaps someday we shall all move beyond the pettiness and stop fearing the labels.
-I look forward to it.
+Maybe we’re all going to move beyond the pettiness one day and stop fearing the labels.
+I’m looking forward to that.

 Until next time…